alan-turing-institute/mogp-emulator/docs/methods/thread/ThreadVariantMultipleOutputs.rst

 are again *prior* distributions.
-Alternative forms of prior distributions for GP hyperparameters are discussed in :ref:`AltGPPriors<AltGPPriors>`, with some specific suggestions for the covariance function hyperparameters :math::ref:`\omega` given in `AltMultivariateCovarianceStructures<AltMultivariateCovarianceStructures>`.
+Alternative forms of prior distributions for GP hyperparameters are discussed in :ref:`AltGPPriors<AltGPPriors>`, with some specific suggestions for the covariance function hyperparameters :math:`\omega` given in :ref:`AltMultivariateCovarianceStructures<AltMultivariateCovarianceStructures>`.
 The result is in general a joint (prior) distribution :math:`\pi(\beta,\omega)`.
 Where required, we will denote the marginal distribution of :math:`\omega` by :math:`\pi_\omega(\cdot)`, and similarly for